LWgreys/iOptron_Mount_Control/README.md

 Latest addin was the one button Periodic Error Correction tracking & record and the Reset PEC recording.

 Future addins:
 1. Manual entering RA & DEC coordinates or ALT AZ coordinates.
+IN THE WORKS NOW!
-2. Slew to object.
+2. Manual entering location and time.
-3. Manual entering location and time.
+3. Slew to object.
 4. Make the program ASCOM compatible.